Foliation of a space associated to vertex operator algebra: Further directions

 \section{Further directions}

-The recursion procedure \cite{Zhu} plays a fundamental role in the theory of characters for vertex operator algebras.
-It provides relations between $n$- and $n-1$- point character functions.
+The recursion procedure \cite{Zhu} plays a fundamental role in the theory of correlation functions for vertex operator algebras.
+It provides relations between $n$- and $n-1$-point correlation functions.
 In our foliation picture, the recursion procedure brings about relations among leaves of foliation.
-We work in the \cite{Huang} approach to definition and computation of cohomologies of vertex operator algebras.
+We work in the approach of formulation and computation of cohomologies of vertex operator algebras.
 Taking into account the above definitions and construction, we would like to develop a theory of characteristic classes for vertex operator algebras, and, in particular, for the space $\mathcal{M} = \bigoplus_{n=0}^{\infty} V^{\otimes^n} \times \mathcal{S}^{(g)}$.
 This can have a relation with Losik's work \cite{LosikArxiv} proposing a new framework for singular spaces and new kind of characteristic classes.
 Losik defines a smooth structure on the leaf space $M/\mathcal{F}$ of a foliation $\mathfrak{F}$ of codimension $n$ on a smooth manifold $M$ that allows to apply to $M/\mathcal{F}$ the same techniques as to smooth manifolds.
 Losik defined the characteristic classes for a foliation as elements of the cohomology of certain bundles over the leaf space $M/\mathcal{F}$.
 Similar to Losik's theory, we use certain bundles (of correlation functions) over a foliated space.
+Relations to \cite{BGG} on Reeb foliations modified Godbillon-Vey class and can be also considered.

-On the other hand, we would like to apply methodology of vertex algebras in order to complete Losik's theory of characteristic classes.
-One can mention a possibility to derive differential equations \cite{Huang} for characters on separate leaves of foliation.
+On the other hand, we would like to apply methodology of vertex algebras in order to complete Losik's theory of characteristic classes \cite{LosikArxiv}.
+One can mention a possibility to derive differential equations for correlation functions on separate leaves of foliation.
 Such equations are derived for various genera and can be used in frames of Vinogradov theory \cite{vinogradov}.
 The structure of foliation (in our sense) can be also studied from the automorphic function theory point of view.
-Since on separate leaves one proves automorphic properties of characters, on can think about "global" automorphic properties for the whole foliation.
+Since on separate leaves one proves automorphic properties of correlation functions, on can think about "global" automorphic properties for the whole foliation.